alperkan1/BATTEL-SHIP-PJ3-/README.md

 ### iii.
 User Requirement

-- a visual of grid for the board.
+- A visual of grid for the board.
-- To be able to get the feed back if i hit the ship and or if i miss it.
+- To be able to get the feedback if I hit the ship and or if I miss it.
-- To be able to see how many attempts i have left.
+- To be able to see how many attempts I have left.
 - Responsive to all devices sizes.
 - Visually pleasing design and layout with easy to follow instructions.